jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 !!! note "--vcs none"
     When using `cargo new` it will try to create a new Git repository for your project so we add `--vcs none` to the end of the command to tell the Version Control to not create one since we already have.

+### Write the program

+1. Open up the `main.rs` and replace its contents with:

+    ```rust
+    fn main() {
+        println!("Hello COMP423");
+    }
+    ```

+2. Complie and run the program:

+    To compile, run:

+    ```bash
+    cargo build
+    ```
+    This command is similar to the `gcc` command you may be familiar with, in that, it complies your code.
+The compiled binary will be located in a directory labeled `target/debug`.

+    Then, to run the compiled binary, type this on the command line:

+    ```bash
+    ./target/debug/hello_comp423
+    ```

+    Alternatively, you can just use the command `cargo run`, complies and runs the program in one go.

+You've now successfully created a Rust dev container and run a program on it.
+Congradulations!!!

 ## Sources